srishti-git1110/srishti-git1110.github.io/content/blog/matmul-cpu/index.md

 ```

 ### What was the bottleneck?
 A simple loop reordering of our naive implementation provided a 45 fold improvement.
 That's a lot for such a simple change.
 What does this tell us?
 Obviously, we still performed total 137 GFLOPs so that part didn't change.
 Turns out, in the naive implementation our bottleneck was the memory bandwidth.
-Meaning the CPU execution units (ALUs) were bottlenecked by the latency of data transfer between the memory and the CPU, implying we were overall memory bound in the naive implementation.
+Meaning the CPU execution units (ALUs) were bottlenecked by the latency of data transfer between the memory and the CPU, implying we were overall *memory bound in the naive implementation*.
 Of course, we cannot change the memory bandwidth towards a faster memory.
 So what did we do?
 We simply wrote the code such that it allows for better cache reuse in subsequent loop iters!

 ### What about the computation aspect?
+// vectorization enabled by loop ordering - figured out by the compiler

 ## Tiling

 [^1]: This is for the standard algorithm.
 There's other algos like [Strassen's](https://en.wikipedia.org/wiki/Strassen_algorithm) with better complexity.

 [^2]: Explore all optimization levels [here](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).

+[^3] Sometimes, the compiler might also consider it safe to skip the extra store/reload steps when we directly update $C[i][j]$ in every loop iteration.
+But other times it may not.
+So, we're just being explicit here and writing code such that the compiler would *always* consider it safe to not issue the extra store/reload instructions for the partial sums.